lunarlynx/color-blind-joke/README.md

 # Hello!

 This project was created exclusively just for fun.
-If you have color blind friends and want to give them a funny picture T-shirt, create an SVG template in two clicks.
+If you have color blind friends (red-green) and want to give them a funny picture T-shirt, create an SVG template in two clicks.

 download template in:
 #### svg